-I grew up in the 70s in the N. California Sierra Nevada mountains.
-We lived about 8 miles out of town off a rural Hwy.
-My Uncle John lived in Pasadena with my Aunt Mary, and he’d served in Korea.
-Not only that, but he was literally Hawkeye Pierce.
+I grew up in the seventies in the Sierra Nevada mountains of northern California.
+We lived about eight miles out of town off a rural Highway, while my mom’s brother, Uncle John, lived in Pasadena with my Aunt Mary.
+He’d served in Korea, and not only that, he was literally Hawkeye Pierce.
 He served in a MASH unit.

-He was known for his womanizing and hard-drinking, but as a civilian doctor, he was dedicated to medicine and worked at a hospital somewhere in SOCAL.
+He was known for his womanizing and hard-drinking, but as a civilian doctor, he was dedicated to medicine and worked at a hospital somewhere in southern California.
 I remember mom commenting after the MASH pilot, “Oh dear lord, that guy is just like your Uncle John, that’s how he was!”

-Years earlier, when I was 12, Uncle John came up for a wknd visit without Aunt Mary.
-On the 2nd day, he volunteered to make a grocery run into town and asked if I wanted to go with him.
+Years earlier, when I was 12, Uncle John came up for a weekend visit without Aunt Mary.
+On the second day, he volunteered to make a grocery run into town and asked if I wanted to go with him.
 You bet I did!
 He was my favorite uncle, and he always made me laugh.

 We walked over to the bar, went in, and found no one in there but the lone barkeep, an attractive Asian woman.
 We sat at the bar and John ordered up a beer for himself and a coke for me.
 He spoke to her in Korean, and her eyes got ‘deer-in-the-headlights’ big.

-In THAT mountain town, I’m pretty sure that she was completely surprised by some random white guy coming in there with a kid, and not only figuring out right away that she was Korean, instead of guessing Japanese or something, but also actually conversing in her language.
+In that mountain town, I’m pretty sure she was completely surprised by some random white guy coming in there with a kid, and not only figuring out right away that she was Korean, instead of guessing Japanese or something, but also actually conversing in her language.